NancyShao111/Forecasting-Models-R/README.md

 # Forecasting-Models-R
-Used time series models to conduct prediction of UK GDP
+Used time series models to conduct prediction of UK GDP (R)